Logo

 total_musician.gif

-Here is a list (in no particular order) of what SKILLS are learned in a Let's Play Music class that can be applied to ANY instrument.
+Here is a list (in no particular order) of just some of the SKILLS learned in a Let's Play Music class that can be applied to ANY instrument.
 (That includes singing, whether solo or in a choir, because your voice is your FIRST instrument!)

 1. Read music on a staff